Luxor and the

 Climbing up the trail above the Temple of Hatshepsut or Deir al Bahri, toward The Valley of the Kings.

-At left, I am climbing up above the Temple of Hatshepsut and toward the Valley of the Kings.
+I climbed up above the Temple of Hatshepsut. and toward the Valley of the Kings.
+When I topped the ridge I was looking down into the Valley of the Kings.

 Looking down into the Valley of the Kings.